11 Low-Growing Perennials

 Blanket Flower

 This short-lived perennial is known for its bright, daisy-like flowers in shades of red, orange, and yellow, which bloom all summer long.
-It’s a great choice for attracting pollinators and can even be used in cut flower arrangements.
+At about the 2-year mark divide your plants to keep them growing strong.

 Scientific Name:Gaillardia Aristata